Towards Cooperative Flight Control Using Visual-Attention: Human-in-the-loop Experiments with a simulated aircraft

-In the second experiments, the intervention process using control policy from \eqref{eq: attention switch distance} and \eqref{eq:MPC continous control} is illustrated in \figref{fig: intervention process, exp2 }.
-Similar to the first experiment, the control is fully regulated by $u_{G}$ when the intervention is at 100 \% and fully regulated by $u_{R}$ when the intervention level is at 0 \%.
-The control policy from \eqref{eq: attention switch distance} has a more cognitive motivation that when the difference of the attention focuses exceeds a threshold, the guardian takes intervention.
-Intuitively, when the attention of the pilot focuses on a wrong place, the guardian will take control.
+In the experiment, a human pilot flew the aircraft using a joystick while eye-gazing positions were measured.
+In the experiment, the intervention profile for the guardian is the weighted center distance of guardian attention maps and the gaze of the pilot.
+The intervention process using control policy from Eq.~\ref{eq: attention switch distance} and Eq.~\ref{eq:MPC continous control} is illustrated in Fig.~\ref{fig: intervention process, exp2 }.
+The control was fully regulated by $u_{G}$ when the AI guardian was enabled and fully regulated by $u_{R}$ when the AI guardian was disabled.
+The attention difference threshold can be adjusted to have more strict or loose criteria for intervention.
+This criterion was tuned in the paper to balance the controllability of the human pilot and the total performance of the system.
+The control policy from Eq.~\ref{eq: attention switch distance} has a more cognitive motivation that when the difference of the attention focuses exceeds a threshold, the guardian takes intervention.
+Intuitively, when the attention of the pilot focuses on the wrong places, the guardian will take over control.
 This is especially important when pilots do not pay attention to the safety critical point in vision due to highly dense information from other aircraft operations.
-This resembles the cognitive overload situation, which is often one of the major factors of accidents in real-world aviation.
+This resembles the cognitive overload situation, which is often one of the major factors leading to accidents in real-world aviation.